 Determine if you suffer from gastric reflux, regurgitation or eating disorders.

-Identify teeth that might need to be replaced by cosmetic restorations and/or bonding agents.
+Identify which teeth will need to be replaced by cosmetic restorations and/or bonding agents.

-Enamel erosion affects all age groups and appears to be related to tooth sensitivity.2 Acidic foods and drinks may need to be reduced or even eliminated because of the erosion they cause.
-Toothpaste, like Colgate® Enamel Repair like can also be used for pain relief.
-Sealants or bonding agents may be considered to reduce the progression of enamel erosion.
-In addition, applying fluoride can help increase resistance to the acid dissolution but it will not remineralize your teeth.
+Dental erosion affects all age groups and appears to be related to dentin hypersensitivity.2 Acidic foods and drinks need to be eliminated because they cause erosion of the teeth.
+A desensitizing toothpaste can also be used that has a low abrasivity for pain relief of.
+Sealants may be considered to be placed or bonding agents to reduce the progression of erosion.
+The application of fluoride will help to increase resistance of the acid dissolution rather than remineralizing the teeth.